medkit-lib/medkit/docs/tutorial/entity_matching.md

  85.7 kg.<br></div></span>

 Note that the entities obtained with `HFEntityMatcher` don't have any normalization attributes attached to them.

 ## Matching entities in multiple documents

-Let's consider the more realistic case in which we are dealing with a collection of documents rather than a unique document:
+Let's consider a more realistic case in which we are dealing with a collection of documents rather than a unique document:

 :::{code}
 from glob import glob